Cas Holmes: Teaching art in the community

 Based in the UK, well-known fibre artist Cas Holmes has spent time teaching art in the community and working with a diverse range of abilities.
 She discusses her techniques for getting students to engage.

-Cas’ Friday Feature Art Interview can be found at the bottom of this page.
+Cas’ Friday Feature Artist Interview can be found at the bottom of this page.

-As well as being an author and internationally renowned artist, Cas Holmes spends time working in community arts and encouraging differently-abled people to express themselves through a range of mediums.
+As well as being an author and internationally renowned artist, Cas Holmes spends time working in community arts and encouraging differently-abled people to express themselves through various mediums.

-“Art is about communicating,” Cas explains, “And that, for me, has been my main tool of communication.”
+“Art is about communicating,” Cas explains, “And that, for me, has been my main communication tool.”

-“Sometimes people don’t have a voice, depending on where they come from, their social-economic position and their learning abilities.
-I have worked with adults who had severe and profound learning disabilities, as well as in the prison service.”
+“Sometimes people don’t have a voice, depending on where they come from, their social-economic position, and their learning abilities.
+I have worked with adults with severe and profound learning disabilities and in the prison service.”

 For Cas, it’s all about getting engaged.
-“Once you get people engaged, they kind of click and can express themselves more freely.”
+“Once you engage people, they kind of click and can express themselves more freely.”

-Working with various projects or prison services and hospitals has required Cas to really listen to people.
-“Listen to their voices, watch how they work and become attuned to that.
-I don’t always get it but I try to be sensitive.”
+Working with various projects, prison services, and hospitals has required Cas to listen to people.
+“Listen to their voices, watch how they work, and become attuned to that.
+I don’t always get it, but I try to be sensitive.”

-Cas also tries to avoid judgement during her involvement with community art, and to find ways to make the experience enjoyable.
-“If, for example, I’m working with a student who cannot hold a brush, we have to find a way of wrapping it with tape or using other tools that are available.
-And if they’re enjoying spreading paint on the page, (as the teacher) you just make sure that they have plenty of paint and observe how they’re using it.”
+Cas also tries to avoid judgment during her involvement with community art and to find ways to make the experience enjoyable.
+“If, for example, I’m working with a student who cannot hold a brush, we have to find a way of wrapping it with tape or using other available tools.
+And if they’re enjoying spreading paint on the page (as the teacher), you must ensure they have plenty of paint and observe how they use it.”

 “And once you have people engaged, it’s not about saying ‘You mustn’t do it that way’ or trying to ‘get all the yellow inside the circle’,” says Cas, explaining that art isn’t always about getting things right.

-One skill of Cas’s which has always come in handy when working with community art is the recycling and reusing of materials.
-“I’m very conscious of how much waste we produce and it’s not only through my practice that I reuse things.
-It might be that the cloth has a history that’s really interesting, fabulous and it’s part of the story,” Cas says.
+One skill of Cas’s that has always come in handy when working with community art is recycling and reusing materials.
+“I’m very conscious of how much waste we produce, and it’s not only through my practice that I reuse things.
+It might be that the cloth has a history that’s really interesting, fabulous, and it’s part of the story,” Cas says.

-“But even the overlooked things that go past our hands daily can be of use.
+“But even the overlooked things that go past our hands daily can be useful.
 We’re in a post-industrial post technology world, and we produce so much stuff.
-When I started working in Community Arts, I had to be inventive with what I was able to do because we had limited funds for materials, and whatever funds I had, I wanted to spend on good brushes and good paints.
+When I started working in Community Arts, I had to be inventive with what I could do because we had limited funds for materials, and whatever funds I had, I wanted to spend on good brushes and good paints.
 So I would find different ways of working with what we had to stretch that money a bit further.”

 When teaching community art, Cas maintains a sense of excitement and discovery.
 “Students will see me turn on a penny in the classroom when something exciting happens.
 I often say to them that we are learning together.
 When we see something happen, we have a discussion about it and talk about where the person wants to go with it… what it means to them.”

-When sharing advice to budding artists, Cas’s recommendation is to “Carry a sketchbook because you never know when you might seize upon an idea.
-And the other thing that’s useful is to look for things that you can handle easily to begin with; little things or little projects.
+When sharing advice with budding artists, Cas recommends, “Carry a sketchbook because you never know when you might seize upon an idea.
+And the other useful thing is to look for things that you can handle easily, to begin with; little things or little projects.
 And you don’t always need to work towards something.
-If you’re working on something you enjoy or feel comfortable doing, just relax and something might come from it.”
+If you’re working on something you enjoy or feel comfortable doing, just relax, and something might come from it.”

 About the artist

-Cas Holmes is an artist, writer and lecturer whose training in fine art painting and photography is evident throughout her well-known work with textiles and mixed media.
+Cas Holmes is an artist, writer, and lecturer whose fine art painting and photography training are evident throughout her well-known work with textiles and mixed media.

-By responding to materials such as discarded cloth and papers, Cas’s work contains ‘a history’ and offers the viewer an instant feeling of intimate friendliness, as she magnifies the details of the often overlooked simplicity of daily life.
+By responding to materials such as discarded cloth and papers, Cas’s work contains ‘a history’.
+It offers the viewer an instant feeling of intimate friendliness as she magnifies the details of the often-overlooked simplicity of daily life.